sosropartono/iOS102_Prework-/README.md

 - [x] App presents an alert when the "Introduce Self" button is tapped

 ### Optional:
-- [x] Research persistence to learn how to store the information so when app reboots the information remains
+- [x] Implemented Persistence for the Text Fields
-- [x] Add more fields to crease a more thorough introduction
+- [x] Added hobby as a text field

 Implemented data peresistence for textbox values